PMontoliuRico/argocd/README.md

 ### Kubernetes

-If you know what a container is—like a lightweight package with everything an app needs to run—you’ve probably heard of Docker, the tool for creating and managing these containers.
+If you know what a container is like you’ve probably heard of Docker, the tool for creating and managing these containers.
 While Docker runs containers on a single machine, Kubernetes takes it to the next level: it manages and orchestrates containers across multiple machines.

 - Docker creates containers.